randyrektor/DaVinci-Gate/README.md

 - **Compound clips** provide perfect frame accuracy and eliminate sync problems
 - **How to create**: Right-click any clip → "Create Compound Clip"

-### Recommended Workflow (Single Track)
+### Recommended Workflow

 1. **Prepare your timeline**:
    - **Convert each clip to a compound clip first** (right-click → "Create Compound Clip")
-   - Place all compound clips (e.g., "1Scott", "2Wes", "3CJ") on a single audio track
+   - Place all compound clips (e.g., "John", "Aaron", "Koolaid Man") on a single audio track (Track 1)
-   - Ensure clips have descriptive names that will become the host names
+   - Ensure clips have descriptive names that will become the speaker names

-2. **Run the script**:
+2. **Run DaVinci Gate**:
    - Open DaVinci Resolve
    - Go to Workspace > Scripts > Utility
-   - Run `Podcast_AudioGate_AllInOne_auto.py`
+   - Run `DaVinciGate`

 3. **The script will automatically**:
    - Detect all compound clips on the source track
    - Export individual WAV files using the AudioOnly_IndividualClips preset
    - Analyze silence patterns using pydub
-   - Create one processed track with all hosts' gated audio
+   - Create processed tracks with segmented audio (silence disabled)
-   - Apply crossfades and disable silence segments
-   - Mute original track for easy A/B comparison

-### Multi-Track Workflow (Advanced)
+   - Create individual compound clips for each speaker (e.g., "1Scott_Gated", "2Wes_Gated", "3CJ_Gated")

+4. **Manual organization** (after script completes):
+   - Drag each speaker's compound clip ("SpeakerName_Gated") to its own audio track
+   - Optional: Right-click compound clip → "Decompose Using Clips" if you need individual segments
+   - Each compound clip contains perfectly gated audio with silence automatically handled

+### Advanced Usage

-If you need to process multiple source tracks:
+If you need to work with individual segments instead of compound clips:

-1. **Process one track at a time**:
-   - Move all compound clips to a single track
+- After moving compound clips to individual tracks
-   - Run the script
+- Right-click the compound clip → "Decompose Using Clips"
-   - Copy the processed result to a new timeline or track

-2. **Repeat for other tracks**:
-   - Move the next set of compound clips to the same track
-   - Run the script again
-   - Copy results to your main timeline

-3. **Combine results**:
-   - Copy all processed segments back to your main timeline
-   - Organize them as needed
+- This gives you access to all the individual speech segments with silence already gated

 ## Requirements